albertusk95/probabilistic-covshift/README.md

 ### B) Append the weights to the base table

 We got the weights!
-They are stored in a location specified by `conf[AutoMLConfig.DATA][AutoMLConfig.WEIGHT_PATH]`.
+They are stored as a csv file in a location specified by `conf[AutoMLConfig.DATA][AutoMLConfig.WEIGHT_PATH]`.

 Now, we just need to append them to the base table.
-This base table could be the source data, target data, or merged data (source and target).
+The base table could be the source data, target data, or merged data (source and target).
 Please adjust with your needs.

 Suppose that we'd like to append the weights to the merged data.